-In this document, the key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in BCP 14, RFC 2119 [1] and indicate requirement levels for compliant implementations.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [1] [10] when, and only when, they appear in all capitals, as shown here.

-Media Participant: An entity that has access to the media resources of a conference (e.g., it can receive a media stream).
-In floorcontrolled conferences, a given media participant is typically colocated with a floor participant, but it does not need to be.
-Third-party floor requests consist of having a floor participant request a floor for a media participant when they are not colocated.
-The protocol between a floor participant and a media participant (that are not colocated) is outside the scope of this document.

-Client: A floor participant or a floor chair that communicates with a floor control server using BFCP.

-Floor: A temporary permission to access or manipulate a specific shared resource or set of resources.

-Floor Chair: A logical entity that manages one floor (grants, denies, or revokes a floor).
+- Media Participant: An entity that has access to the media resources of a conference (e.g., it can receive a media stream).
+In floor-controlled conferences, a given media participant is typically co-located with a floor participant, but it does not need to be.
+Third-party floor requests consist of having a floor participant request a floor for a media participant when they are not co-located.
+The protocol between a floor participant and a media participant (that are not co-located) is outside the scope of this document. - Client: A floor participant or a floor chair that communicates with a floor control server using BFCP. - Floor: A temporary permission to access or manipulate a specific shared resource or set of resources. - Floor Chair: A logical entity that manages one floor (grants, denies, or revokes a floor).
 An entity that assumes the logical role of a floor chair for a given transaction may assume a different role (e.g., floor participant) for a different transaction.
-The roles of floor chair and floor participant are defined on a transaction-bytransaction basis.
-BFCP transactions are defined in Section 8.

-Floor Control: A mechanism that enables applications or users to gain safe and mutually exclusive or non-exclusive input access to the shared object or resource.

-Floor Control Server: A logical entity that maintains the state of the floor(s), including which floors exists, who the floor chairs are, who holds a floor, etc. Requests to manipulate a floor are directed at the floor control server.
-The floor control server of a conference may perform other logical roles (e.g., floor participant) in another conference.

-Floor Participant: A logical entity that requests floors, and possibly information about them, from a floor control server.
+The roles of floor chair and floor participant are defined on a transaction-by-transaction basis.
+BFCP transactions are defined in Section 8. - Floor Control: A mechanism that enables applications or users to gain safe and mutually exclusive or non-exclusive input access to the shared object or resource. - Floor Control Server: A logical entity that maintains the state of the floor(s), including which floors exists, who the floor chairs are, who holds a floor, etc. Requests to manipulate a floor are directed at the floor control server.
+The floor control server of a conference may perform other logical roles (e.g., floor participant) in another conference. - Floor Participant: A logical entity that requests floors, and possibly information about them, from a floor control server.
 An entity that assumes the logical role of a floor participant for a given transaction may assume a different role (e.g., a floor chair) for a different transaction.
 The roles of floor participant and floor chair are defined on a transaction-by-transaction basis.
 BFCP transactions are defined in Section 8.
-In floor-controlled conferences, a given floor participant is typically colocated with a media participant, but it does not need to be.
-Third-party floor requests consist of having a floor participant request a floor for a media participant when they are not colocated.
+In floor-controlled conferences, a given floor participant is typically co-located with a media participant, but it does not need to be.
+Thirdparty floor requests consist of having a floor participant request a floor for a media participant when they are not co-located.